spiral/docs/http/input.md

 # Request and Input
-As mentioned in [Http Flow] (flow.md) you can access incoming request in your controllers and services using "request" binding, or via `ServerRequestInterface` dependency.
-Such request is going to be resolved via IoC based on active request scope.
+As mentioned in [Http Flow](/http/flow.md) you can access incoming request in your controllers and services using "request" binding, or via `ServerRequestInterface` dependency.
+Such instance is only available inside `HttpDispatcher` perform method.

-Let's view as example (every listed request recieve method is idential to each other) in a context of application Controller:
+As result we are able to access user request in our controllers using 3 different approaches:

 ```php
 protected function indexAction(ServerRequestInterface $request)